ucrcsedept/course-support/module-1/module1.md

 # Introduction to Visual Studio Code and C++

-In this lab, we will be configuring and introducing the basics of Visual Studio Code, a highly customizable development environment with many useful features from syntax highlighting to intelligent code completion.
-Due to its convenience and customizability, it is the most popular development environment in the world.
+In this lab, we will be configuring and introducing the basics of Visual Studio Code, an IDE with many useful features from syntax highlighting to intelligent code completion.
 Today, you will learn how to configure VSCode to work with C++, play around with some basic programs, and learn about some of the many useful features that VSCode has.

+## What is an IDE?

+An IDE, or an integrated development environment, is a piece of software that provides us with a multitude of different components in one user interface to maximize productivity.
+The most common features in an IDE are a code/text editor (usually with syntax highlighting), build automation (a compiler, version control like Git, or automated testing), and a debugger.
+While IDEs are not required (you have written and compiled code without one before), they provide the tools to create bigger projects, collaborate with others, and make development more convenient.

+## Why VSCode?

+VSCode is an incredibly popular IDE, and for good reason.
+We chose it for this class because it is very lightweight and widely supports most langauges and features that are considered essential for development.
+It also has a large marketplace of extensions that make it easy to extend and personalize your version of VSCode.
+This doesn't mean that VSCode is the **best** IDE out there; we encourage you to get experience with other IDEs if you wish/if your company requires you to use a different one.

 ## Part 1: Installation and Configuration

 First, install the correct version of VSCode at [this link](https://code.visualstudio.com/download) for your operating system and processor.
 Once VSCode is installed, open it and install the C++ extension by going to the extension tabs on the taskbar on the left, searching for the C++ extension by Microsoft, and install it.
+This extension will allow for VSCode to provide syntax highlighting for C++ files to make source files easier to read, and also provides autocompletion.

 <p align="center">
     <img src="images/installC.gif" alt="Installing C++ Extension">